 Although the formulation includes ingredients designed to achieve a hydrating cleanse, the elevated pH of this product leaves the skin fractionally tight.
 With so many foam cleansers on the market, you would expect one that especially claims hydration and moisturisation to clean at the ideal pH of 5.5.
 There is nothing particularly remarkable about the way this product cleans or its formulation so it doesn’t generate any memorable impact.

-The Missha Super Aqua Refreshing Cleansing Foam did foam well and clean the skin as claimed by Missha.
-It is very budget friendly and may be suited more for those with an oily or acne prone complexion.
+The Missha Super Aqua Refreshing Cleansing Foam did foam well and clean the skin as claimed.
+It is very budget friendly and may be suited more for those with an oily or acne prone complexion who may like a squeaky clean that can dry up excessive oil.
+However, it should be noted that long term use of drying cleansers can lead to a compromised moisture barrier so it’s probably best that this product only be used a few times a week and not daily.

 |Generous volume (200ml)||Only available online in Australia|